Lorenz Hackenholt: Operation Reinhard and beyond

 In the fall of 1941, some of the Action T4 personnel, including Hackenholt, were transferred to Lublin Reservation in occupied Poland where they came under the authority of SS-Brigadeführer Odilo Globocnik.
 On vacation leave, Hackenholt went to Berlin to marry Ilse Zillmer, who was then 29 years old.
 Hackenholt returned to Poland and was sent to Bełżec, a remote labour camp near the rail station, to conduct experiments to establish a method for the mass-murder of Jews by gassing.
 Hackenholt set up three gas chambers in an insulated barracks.
 Using engine exhaust, piped into the chambers from a disassembled Soviet tank, Hackenholt murdered over 50,000 Jews in one month (mid March to mid April 1942).
 In August 1942, Hackenholt built and operated newer and larger gas chambers at Belzec.
 Once Belzec came into operation, a sign was placed over the gas chambers which said "Hackenholt Foundation"; with potted geraniums on either side of the entrance.
 Hackenholt also designed and operated gas chambers at the Treblinka and Sobibor extermination camps.

 Hackenholt, who was called "Hacko" by other guards, was a tough, large man who was willing and able to do any task at the extermination camps, although he reportedly balked at cleaning up seeping corruption from bodies rotting in mass graves.
 At Belzec, where all ages of people were murdered, some Jews, because of infirmity or age, could not enter the gas chamber.
 These people were instead laid down in the mass graves, and, according to the testimony of other guards, shot by Hackenholt.
 In 1943, when Himmler ordered the mass graves at Belzec to be reopened and the bodies burned, Hackenholt was in charge of the operation.
 Himmler considered Hackenholt to be "one of the most deserving men of Operation Reinhard" (einer der verdientesten Männer der Aktion Reinhard).

 In December 1943, Hackenholt and other personnel from Operation Reinhard were transferred to northern Italy (Trieste), where they attempted to find and murder the few remaining Italian Jews.
 In 1944 Hackenholt was awarded the Iron Cross (Second Class) for his role in Operation Reinhard.

-Colleagues from Einsatz R were last seen in Austria at the time of his unit's retreat.
-On the way to Kirbach, their car column had to supposedly avoid a horse-drawn dairy car driven by Hackenholt...
+In April 1945, he was arrested on charges of selling weapons to partisans, a misdemeanor punishable by death.
+Chris Webb, however, reports that Hackenholt avoided being shot and was released from custody by the decision of the commander of the Einsatz R, Dietrich Allers.
+He was then to work in Trieste as a driver for some time.
+His colleagues from Einsatz R were to meet him for the last time in Austria, during the retreat of their unit.
+On the road to Kirbach, their motorcade was supposed to pass a horse-drawn dairy cart driven by Hackenholt in May 1945.

 In the summer of 1945, Rudolf Kamm, an essayist from the Bełżec crew, was to report to Hackenholt's wife Ilse (née Zillmer, b.
 1912), who was in Berlin at the time.
 He claimed that Hackenholt sent him to his wife to give him civilian clothes through him.